denten-books/plain-text/main.md

 is never immaterial.
 But for a moment it finds shape as an invisible electric charge.
 The transformation should not be reduced to some sort of mystical, metaphysical moment.
 On the contrary, in instrumental terms we observe the relatively mundane process of media independence.

-Let's linger on that moment for just a few more sentences.
+Let's linger on that moment of remediation.
 The process of textual transcription by hand involves a similar transformation.
 When a scribe copies a page from the bible, for example, he also "lifts" content from paper.
 Not unlike a photocopier, the human stores text in the electro-chemical pathways of the brain, before reproducing it once again into another medium.
-And like the photocopier, the process can be performed on a purely formal, visual level.
+And like a photocopier, the human can perform the copy function mechanically, without comprehension and on a purely formal, visual level.
 In fact, the historical record is full of errors that suggest that pre-modern scribes wrote at widely varying levels of literacy [@goudsmit_illiterate_1974,
 @bucking_training_2007].[^ln11-literacy] In the Muslim tradition, the prophet Muhammad himself is sometimes called "the unlettered prophet," to emphasize fidelity and lack of mediation in the transcription of the message